|Front page › Concepts › Intelligent distribution algorithm||Search|

 The flow chart below describes the full distribution algorithm.
 The principle behind the floating items is that a number of possible branch destinations are initially considered, and various rules exclude a number of the destinations in a stepwise fashion.

-The first thing, the distribution algorithm does, is to check whether the item matches an an active exhibition with available space (looking at both item-max and copies-max).
+The first thing, the distribution algorithm does, is to check whether the item matches an an active and open exhibition with available space (looking at both item-max and copies-max).
 If this is the case, the item is assigned to an exhibition.

 If the item matches multiple exhibitions, the following rules are used: